Trip Reports

 Visitor Problem - Information Overload

-When I was a kid, astronomy was kind of a back water - learn a little optics, a single book of astronomy, some statistics, and you were employable?
+When I was a kid, astronomy was kind of a back water - learn a little optics, a book or two of astronomy, some statistics, a thesis (that you could explain to "the man on the street") and you were employable?
 Now everything seems to be on the bleeding edge of progress in so many new fields. :-(( ;-))

 I have no clue how a current astronomer has time for astronomy. :-((

 The antennas are offset Gregorian Telescope.
 The big dish (the primary reflector) is 6.1 meters (20 feet) in diameter and is a segment of a paraboloid.
-The center of the paraboloid in approximately at the bottom edge of the dish - just like DishTV.
+The axis (center) of the paraboloid is near the bottom edge of the dish - just like DishTV.
 A big advantage of the offset is that the secondary reflector (the smaller dish (about 6 feet in diameter) does not obstruct the view of the primary.
 Radio "light" bounces off the primary onto the secondary, then off the secondary to the Log Periodic antenna, not shown, but at the V of the blue lines.
 An advantage of the large size of the secondary is its ability to reflect and focus lower frequencies than the usual radio telescope.
-Note that the aluminum is not shiny - as a condition of usage, the aluminum is made dull by "soda blasting".
+Note that the aluminum is not shiny - as a condition of land usage by the National Park Service, the aluminum is made dull by "soda blasting".
 Dimensioned drawing

 The above is a bit of a schematic diagram.
 The actual telescopes have added components.